Definition of Consanguinity

 - Word origin of “consanguinity” – Online Etymology Dictionary: etymonline.com

-- Bittles, A. H. 2012.
+- Bittles, Alan H. 2012.
 Consanguinity in Context.
-Cambridge, UK: Cambridge University Press.
+Cambridge, United Kingdom: Cambridge University Press.

 - Morgan, Lewis Henry.
 1871.
 Systems of Consanguinity and Affinity of the Human Family.
 Washington, DC: Smithsonian Institution.